llemarr42/Engineering_4_Notebook/README.md

 # Engineering_4_Notebook
 My notebook for engineering 4.

-I didn't ask you to document hello_world.py or dice_roller.py.
-I'll start off with an example for dice_roller.py, and then you will reflect on calculator.py.

 ## Table of Contents
 * [Basics](#Basics)
 * [Python_Dice_Roller](#PythonDiceRoller)
 * [Python_Calculator](#Python_Calculator)
 ---

-## Basics
-You can delete this section from your own personal readme.

 ### Assignment Description